ammrat13/ammrat13.github.io/_drafts/edge_coloring_complete_graphs_of_even_order.md

 up.
 The same is true for the last row, except it starts at @@2@@ (and wraps around).
-Another way see this configuration is to start by taking the sets with adjacent elements in the "natural" order --- @@\\{1,2\\}@@, @@\\{2,3\\}@@, all the way up to @@\\{6,1\\}@@ --- then to, place all these sets, alternating the days as we go.
+Another way see this configuration is to start by taking the sets with adjacent elements in the "natural" order --- @@\\{1,2\\}@@, @@\\{2,3\\}@@, all the way up to @@\\{6,1\\}@@ --- then to place all these sets, alternating days as we go.
 This was a nice observation, but I couldn't immediately elaborate on it.
-But, I would later use it in a different form.
+I would later use it in a different form.

 Most of my effort focused on looking for some recursive pattern --- some way to create the case of @@n+2@@ from that of @@n@@.
 Initially, the problem would seem to lend itself to induction.
 The structure above, with the subsets @@\\{1,x\\}@@ along the right side, looked convenient to work with, and I tried inducting with that.
-I put the sets @@\\{1,2\\}@@ along the first @@n-3@@ rows, then worked to "swap" the @@2@@ with some other number, using the remaining @@2@@ rows to put the "destroyed" sets in.
+I put the sets @@\\{1,2\\}@@ along the first @@n-3@@ rows, then worked to "swap" the @@2@@ with some other number (in another set), using the remaining
+@@2@@ rows to put the "destroyed" sets in.
 I spent a lot of time here, but couldn't quite get it to work.

 ---